wp-data-sync/wp-data-sync/readme.txt

 We process data in 3 steps:

-1. WP Data Sync uses it's API to process raw data from a JSON feed, or CSV import.
+1. WP Data Sync uses it's API to process raw data from your data source.
-2. WP Data Sync API sends a prefect WordPress post object to the website.
+2. WP Data Sync API sends a prefect WordPress post object to your website.
 3. WP Data Sync plugin inserts or updates the data in the WordPress website.

 = How many websites can I sync using the same data? =

 WP Data Sync API can sync the same data into as many websites as you like.
-Each website is considered a unique endpoint.

 = How many objects can I sync each month? =